Local analysis, no uploads

 Analyze your Lichess games locally

 Import your Lichess games by username and analyze them with Stockfish 18 in your browser.
-No account needed, no uploads, no waiting in a cloud queue.
+No account needed and no upload step.

 How to analyze Lichess games with ChessIQ